Saturday, June 01, 2013

 The Press-Courier said they moved, in September 1963, to Ventura, California, where he accepted a teaching position at Ventura College (see photo below).

-He retired from teaching in 2011 and continues to paint at home.
+He retired from teaching in 2011 and continued to paint at home.

 Labels: Ink-Slinger Profiles